nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 TAvigator has also added support for more viewing options of the list of students.
-This is implemented in the form of more serializable predicates, which are used to check for conditions such as: whether a student is absent from tutorial, whether a tutorial group contains a keyword, whether a name contains a keyword, and whether an ID contains a keyword.
+This is implemented in the form of more serializable predicates, which are used to check for conditions such as: whether a student is absent from tutorial, whether a student is present in a tutorial group, whether a name contains a keyword, and whether an ID contains a keyword.
 These predicates allow the user to view students not only by name, but also by ID, tutorial group, and attendance records.
 We went a step further to save the last viewing option in the preferences.json file, so that the user will be able to quickly refer back to their last viewed option on startup.